 About the Penguin Plunge

-At the event local firefighters and other volunteers help set up and keep people safe (which some years can mean shoveling snow and putting salt on icy patches of ground before the crowds arrive).
+In years when the event does happen, local firefighters and other volunteers help set up and keep people safe (which some years can mean shoveling snow and putting salt on icy patches of ground before the crowds arrive).

 As many as a couple of hundred people actually go in the water each year, and up to one or even two thousand people come out to watch.